Below-shot-noise capacity in phase estimation using nonlinear interferometers: Conclusions

 This trade-off between ultimate scaling and robustness directly affects potential applications of nonlinear interferometers in quantum-enhanced metrology and imaging, especially when the sample itself is a major source of loss.
 The parameter-space studies and scaling laws developed here serve as a guide for choosing architectures and operating points in future experiments, and they encourage further research on engineered-loss platforms, alternative detection strategies, and multimode extensions aimed at recovering quantum-enhanced sensitivity under more realistic experimental conditions.

+The noise floor of the Yurke configuration is determined by the loss imbalance $T_\text{s}-T_\text{i}$.
+In principle, this limitation can be mitigated by deliberately introducing additional loss in the less lossy arm, thereby balancing the effective transmission coefficients.
+However, such an approach requires precise control of the added attenuation, as fluctuations in absorption, spatial variations across pixels, and uncertainties in the transmission coefficients may ultimately limit the achievable sensitivity.

 Looking ahead, our analysis can be extended in several directions that are relevant for practical quantum sensors.
 Beyond the internal losses considered here, external detection loss and detector noise can be incorporated using quantum-imaging distillation and detection-loss-tolerant schemes~\cite{schaffrath2024a,fuenzalida2023}, yielding a full error budget from the nonlinear crystals to the camera.
+Another promising direction is to investigate gain unbalancing as a strategy for mitigating the effects of loss~\cite{giese2017,manceau2017,kolobov2017}.
+While the present analysis in the main body of our work assumes equal gain in both nonlinear media, gain-unbalanced configurations are in principle included in the general expressions of Appendix~\ref{app:Interference_patterns} and provide an interesting basis for future research.

+Our conclusions are restricted to unseeded configurations.
+Coherent seeding can enhance the phase sensitivity of nonlinear interferometers and may modify the relative performance of different detection schemes~\cite{kranias2025,miller2021}.
+However, including seeding introduces additional optimization parameters, such as seed amplitudes and phases, and requires a separate analysis beyond the scope of the present comparison.

 It will also be important to revisit these architectures from the perspective of quantum Fisher information~\cite{kranias2025}.
 Yurke and Mandel configurations have the same ultimate quantum Fisher information, but realistic measurement schemes access very different fractions of it once loss and noise are present.
 Quantifying how alternative readout strategies, such as balanced detection, homodyne or truncated SU(1,1) protocols, approach these bounds in realistic multimode imaging scenarios will guide the choice of architectures for bicolor quantum imaging, nonlinear interferometric spectroscopy, and tomography.